Jesse Flis: Life and career

+On October 3, 1990, he rose on a question of privilege concerning the meaning of the oath of allegiance to the Queen, and the sincerity of a Member of Parliament’s solemn affirmation, because the week before, on September 23, new Bloc Québécois (BQ) Member Gilles Duceppe (Laurier–Sainte-Marie) had sworn his loyalty to the people of Quebec and vowed to fight for Quebec sovereignty.
+In reaction, Flis claimed that “when someone else sitting in this Chamber now takes that same oath [of allegiance to the Queen] and then goes and washes his or her hands of this oath, this oath has very little meaning to every member sitting in the House.”
+So, he asked the Speaker to rule on the matter “because it undermines the role of every member in the House.”
+Then Speaker John Fraser ruled that he was “not empowered to make a judgment on the circumstances or the sincerity with which a duly elected Member takes the oath of allegiance.
+The significance of the oath to each Member is a matter of conscience and so it must remain.”

 The Liberals returned to power in the 1993 election after nine years in opposition, and Flis was re-elected by a landslide in Parkdale—High Park.
 After his victory, he commented "I'd like nothing better than to be in cabinet where you can not only make decisions, but implement them" (Toronto Star, 26 October 1993).
 He was not appointed to cabinet, however, and instead served as parliamentary secretary to the Secretary of State for External Affairs from 1993 to 1995, and to the Minister of Foreign Affairs from 1995 to 1996.
 He did not seek re-election in 1997.

 Flis endorsed Dalton McGuinty's bid to lead the Liberal Party of Ontario in 1996 (Canada Newswire, 19 August 1996).

 Chapters dedicated to Jesse Flis were included in: